Gilberto-Felipe/Gilberto-Felipe.github.io/README.md

 ## Welcome to Gilberto Ramirez's GitHub Page

 I'm a Software Engineer based in Colima, Mexico.
-I'm passionate about discovering, learning and creating new things.
+I'm passionate about discovering, learning, and creating new things.
 I enjoy reading, listening to music, and playing chess.

 [Resume](/cv)